Wimmics/olivaw/docs/examples/coswot/README.md

 }
 ```

-Subjects `all-modules` and `all-fragments` are decided to be skipped here so that Github markdown renderer could generate the whole visualisation of the Markdpwn report.
+Subjects `all-modules` and `all-fragments` are decided to be skipped here so that Github markdown renderer could generate the whole visualisation of the Markdown report.